 Participate in employer-sponsored retirement plans like 401(k)s, where employers usually match a percentage of your contributions.
 Don’t forget to maximize the money deposited into your own IRA every year to add to your long term savings and investments.

 Can You Borrow Against Your Investments?

-You can also borrow against your 401(k) retirement fund in many cases, but again, you will pay a 10% early withdrawal penalty on the amount of distribution.
-It’s better to let your investments grow and look to solutions like a Credit Builder Plus loan if you need cash.
-And MoneyLion does offer loyal members some solutions for borrowing against their investments.
+You can also withdraw money from your retirement accounts, but you will pay a 10% early withdrawal penalty in most cases.
+You might be better off letting your investments grow and using solutions like a Credit Builder Plus membership instead, which provides access to a loan of up to $1000.
+MoneyLion offers loyal members the ability to borrow up to three times the value of the portfolio.
 And you don’t need to be a high roller to get access.